DynamoDB vs Amazon ElastiCache - The Ultimate Comparison

 Caching is one of the best options to reduce latency.
 Therefore if a user is looking for an in-memory data store to save the most frequently fetched data items, ElastiCache might be a good solution since it stores non-durable datasets in the memory and provides data with microseconds latency.

-For a scenario where a user wants to ease the load on the backend, ElastiCache can come in handy as it can ease the pressure on the backend with high scalability with microsecond latency.
+For a scenario where a user wants to ease the load on the backend, ElastiCache can come in handy as it can ease the pressure on the backend with high scalability and microsecond latency.
+ElastiCache is also ideal for use cases like session storage, leaderboards, and real-time analytics.

 Conclusion